blackrangersoftware/CryptXchange/README.md

 ### How to install the crypto currency exchange (direct coin swap) PHP script?

+- **Prerequisite dependancies**: Full LAMP install and be sure to install php-curl, or all you will see is a white screen.

 - **Step one**: Download all script files from the Github pages.

 - **Step two**: On your hosting account, create a new sqli database.
 Write down the database username, database password and the new database name so we can copy and paste it later.